 In order to learn different ways to fix the Mac Disk Utility erase process has failed error, it is important to diagnose it first.
-Following are some of the major reasons for the error to help you understand its causes.
+The following are some of the major reasons for the error to help you understand its causes.

 Once we get the "Error Process has Failed" prompt on Mac, the Disk Utility halts the formatting process in between.
 As a result, we are not able to erase the Mac drive (or an external device) using Disk Utility.
 Therefore, if want to troubleshoot a problem or would like to format the disk, then you need to find ways to overcome it.